GridProtectionAlliance/go2cs/docs/README.md

 A strategy to automate conversion of native system calls in Go code, i.e., a function declaration without a body that provides a signature for a native external function, is to create a [`partial method`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/partial-method) in C# for the native call.
 A manually created file that implements the partial method can now be added that will exist along side the auto-converted files and not be overwritten during conversion.

 ### Recent Activity
 Converted code now targets .NET 6.0 and C# 10.0.
-Recent updates use file-scoped namespaces and reduces indentation to better match original Go code.
+Recent updates use file-scoped namespaces, reduced indentation to better match original Go code and new command line options to control code styling and allow older C# versions.

 Currently, work to improve code conversions is progressing by walking through each of the [behavioral testing](https://github.com/GridProtectionAlliance/go2cs/tree/master/src/Tests/Behavioral) projects.
 Iterating through each of these simple use cases improves overall automated code conversion quality.